mkazachkova/distributed-email-server/README.md

 [FOR MARIYA TO FILL OUT]

 ## Discussion on Results
 * Our mail server appears to work without error.
-It is resilient to network partitions and merges, and we have exhaustively tested it on many cases and combinations of merges/partitions/reads/deletions, and believe it to work correctly.
+They are resilient to network partitions and merges, and we have exhaustively tested it on many cases and combinations of merges/partitions/reads/deletions and believe them to work correctly.
+* We believe that we send as few messages as possible within our program.
+We do this by:
+  * Having only a single server, the one that knows the most information, multicast necessary updates to other servers, and having that server send as few updates as possible (ie. starting at the update for the server who knows the least amount of information)
+  * Implementing flow control when reconciling to prevent the Spread buffer from being exceeded and messages from being dropped
+  * Bundling headers sent to send multiple headers on a single packet when sending headers to the client

 ## Final Thoughts